 The Dangers of Asbestos Ceiling Tiles and Materials

 When inhaled, even in relatively small doses, asbestos can permanently damage your lungs, allowing diseases such as lung cancer, mesothelioma and asbestosis to thrive.
 These fatal illnesses are all slow-moving, gestating over decades.
 You can be exposed from asbestos ceiling tiles and not realize you’ve contracted a fatal illness for 20, 30 or even up to 50 years later.
+Use of an asbestos dust mask won’t matter, there is no safe level of exposure.

 Left intact, ceiling materials containing asbestos may not be harmful, but age, wear and tear, renovation, construction or damage from storms or any other event that cracks or loosens tiles allows asbestos fibers out into the air.
 These fibers are microscopic – you can’t see them and will never know you’re breathing in a toxic substance!
 And if you’ve been exposed and are a smoker, your condition can deteriorate even more rapidly.